Her name is Vivian, she’s four years old, ash blonde hair, she’s wearing a navy one piece with a white ruffled skirt and small pink flowers.

 I can’t remember how many times I described her.
 “Navy suit, white ruffles, small pink flowers….she’s only four….”

 5 more minutes passed.
 I’ve been up and down and through every part of the park.
 She is gone.
-There are so many people looking for her, but still – we go mostly unnoticed among the huge crowd soaking up the last bits of summer sun.
+There are so many other families now looking for her, but still – we go mostly unnoticed among the huge crowd soaking up the last bits of summer sun.
 The waves continue in the huge wave pool, so full that you can barely see water, let alone the bottom.
-I scream for them to please evacuate the pool.
-“My daughter has been missing for at least 15-20 minutes, please!”
+I scream for them to evacuate the pool.
+“My daughter has been missing for at the very least 15-20 minutes, please!”
 They do nothing.
+Nothing.

 May 21, 2013

 I go to bed early.
 I am very tired, very pregnant, and have a very fussy toddler.
 Any day now, there will be another.